remicres/otbtf/README.md

 Here we assume that you have produced patches using the **PatchesExtraction** application, and that you have a **SavedModel** stored in a directory somewhere on your filesystem.
 The **TensorflowModelTrain** application performs the training, validation (against test dataset, and against validation dataset) providing the usual metrics that machine learning frameworks provide (confusion matrix, recall, precision, f-score, ...).
-You must provide the path of the **SavedModel** to the _model.dir_ parameter.
+You must provide the path of the **SavedModel** to the `model.dir` parameter.
-The _model.restorefrom_ and _model.saveto_ corresponds to the variables of the **SavedModel** used respectively for restoring and saving them.
+The `model.restorefrom` and `model.saveto` corresponds to the variables of the **SavedModel** used respectively for restoring and saving them.
-For instance, you can overwrite the variables of the **SavedModel** directly in its `variables/variables...` file.
-Set you _input sources_ for training (_training_ parameter group) and for validation (_validation_ parameter group): the evaluation is performed against training data, and optionally also against the validation data (only if you set _validation.mode_ to "class").
+Set you _input sources_ for training (`training` parameter group) and for validation (`validation` parameter group): the evaluation is performed against training data, and optionally also against the validation data (only if you set `validation.mode` to "class").
 For each _input sources_, the patch size and the placeholder name must be provided.
-Regarding validation, if a different name is found in a particular _input source_ of the _validation_ parameter group, the application knows that the _input source_ is not fed to the model at inference, but is used as reference to compute evaluation metrics of the validation dataset.
+Regarding validation, if a different name is found in a particular _input source_ of the `validation` parameter group, the application knows that the _input source_ is not fed to the model at inference, but is used as reference to compute evaluation metrics of the validation dataset.
-Batch size (_training.batchsize_) and number of epochs (_training.epochs_) can be set.
+Batch size (`training.batchsize`) and number of epochs (`training.epochs`) can be set.
-_User placeholders_ can be set separately for training (_training.userplaceholders_) and validation (_validation.userplaceholders_).
+_User placeholders_ can be set separately for training (`training.userplaceholders`) and validation (`validation.userplaceholders`).
-The _validation.userplaceholders_ can be useful if you have a model that behaves differently depending the given placeholder.
+The `validation.userplaceholders` can be useful if you have a model that behaves differently depending the given placeholder.
 Let's take the example of dropout: it's nice for training, but you have to disable it to use the model at inference time.
 Hence you will pass a placeholder with "dropout\_rate=0.3" for training and "dropout\_rate=0.0" for validation.
 Of course, one can train models from handmade python code: to import the patches images, a convenient method consist in reading patches images as numpy arrays using OTB applications (e.g. **ExtractROI**) or GDAL, then do a np.reshape to the dimensions wanted.